LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/New Campaign Plan.md

 		- A union between Sunmaek & Brokvar is negotiated, with Ven-Dryk & the other electives acting as representatives of Brokvar during negotiations.
 	- During this time Jasper recovers from their injuries in the under-ocean city of the Cucumari & Tritonel
 		- Jasper may notice that Mazikeen's Trident may belong to the people of the ocean

+---

+- Church keeping the source of the tree's power a secret
+-